 Financial Instruments Credit Losses (ASU 2018-19 and ASU 2016-13) - This update is designed to reduce complexity by limiting the number of credit impairment models used for different assets.
 The model will result in accelerated credit loss recognition on assets held at amortized cost, which includes our commercial and residential mortgage investments and reinsurance balances recoverable.
 The identification of credit-deteriorated securities will include all assets that have experienced a more-than-insignificant deterioration in credit since origination.
 Additionally, any changes in the expected cash flows of credit-deteriorated securities will be recognized immediately in the income statement.
-AFS fixed maturity securities are not in scope of the new credit loss model, but will undergo targeted improvements to the current reporting model including the establishment of a valuation allowance for credit losses versus the current direct write down approach.
+AFS fixed maturity securities are not in scope of the new credit loss model but will undergo targeted improvements to the current reporting model including the establishment of a valuation allowance for credit losses versus the current direct write down approach.
 We will be required to adopt this update effective January 1, 2023.
-We are currently evaluating the impact of this guidance on our consolidated financial statements.
+This update will have the largest impact on our reinsurance balances recoverable as we did not have an allowance before.
+That said we expect the total impact of adoption to be less than 0.1% of total assets.